-At the turn of the twenty-first century, leading commentators announced an "end of history for corporate law," declaring that "[t]here is no longer any serious competitor to the view that corporate law should principally strive to increase long-term shareholder value."207 Yet the last twenty years have witnessed continued developments in corporate law
+At the turn of the twenty-first century, leading commentators announced an "end of history for corporate law," declaring that "[t]here is no longer any serious competitor to the view that corporate law should principally strive to increase long-term shareholder value."
+Yet the last twenty years have witnessed continued developments in corporate law theory and practice that seek to find new pathways for generating more socially responsible corporate behavior.
+These include new shareholdercentric perspectives that go beyond shareholder value and focus managers instead on more holistic conceptions of shareholder welfare.
+And even within the traditional paradigm of shareholder wealth maximization, promising innovations abound, including in ways that might improve broader social outcomes.
+All of these developments suggest to us that the history of corporate law has not yet been fully written, and in this Article we have tried to assess aspects of this latest chapter.
+Despite the seeming appeal of conceptualizing shareholder interests in broader terms, on closer

-205 See Edmans, supra note 60.
+&lt;sup>215 See Edmans, supra note 60.

-206 Lynn S. Paine, Sustainability in the Boardroom, HARV.
+&lt;sup>216 Lynn S. Paine, Sustainability in the Boardroom, HARV.
 BUS.
 REV. MAG.
 (July-Aug.
 2014); Lisa M. Fairfax, Board Committee Charters and ESG Accountability, 12 HARV.
 BUS.
 L. REV. 371 (2022).

-207 Henry Hansmann & Reinier Kraakman, The End of History for Corporate Law, 89 GEO.
+&lt;sup>217 Henry Hansmann & Reinier Kraakman, The End of History for Corporate Law, 89 GEO.
 L.J.
 439-468, 439 (2000).